 Q: Does Artman have staff members that have tested positive for COVID 19?

-Yes, Artman has had staff members test positive.
-We are adhering to the Pennsylvania Department of Health guidelines for all staff members tested positive no matter their role.Close
+Artman does not currently have any positive cases among its staff.
+There had been previous cases with staff members, during that time we adhered to the Pennsylvania Department of Health guidelines for all staff members tested positive no matter their role.Close

 Q: What are the Department of Health guidelines for healthcare workers to return to work after testing positive?